-Studying in the UK gives you the opportunity to hear many different British accents including English, Irish, Scottish and Welsh which can sound different in different regions.
+Studying in the UK gives you the opportunity to hear many different British accents including English, Irish, Scottish, and Welsh which can sound different in different regions.

-Because Britain is so diverse, you’ll also be exposed to different accents of English from around the world, giving you a real-life listening experience you might not have at home.
+Because Britain is so diverse, you’ll also be exposed to different accents of English from around the world, giving you a real-life listening experience you might not have had at home.

 6. There are job opportunities after graduation

-From July, international bachelor and master students can apply for a further 2 years after graduation, international doctoral students can stay 3 years.
+From July, international bachelor and master students can apply for a further 2 years after graduation, international doctoral students can stay for 3 years.